memes/terraform-google-f5-bigip-ha/modules/template/README.md

 > NOTE: This module is not intended to be used directly but as a common configuration element for an _unmanaged group_
 > of stateful instances as created by the root module, or as the template for a _managed group_ of stateless instances
-> as created by TBD module.
+> as created by stateless module.

 <!-- markdownlint-disable no-inline-html no-bare-urls -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->